Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible

 \subsection{Impossible Dataset Creation}

 After creating a \textit{train}, \textit{test}, \textit{validation} split for each baseline dataset, we run our perturbation functions (see Table~\ref{table:perturbations}) on each split, sentence by sentence, similarly to~\citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}.
 To make sure that each sentence of each perturbed dataset has the same number of tokens as its corresponding sentence in the baseline dataset, we insert additional baseline tokens in the baseline variants of perturbations that require additional text (\texttt{REVERSE partial}, \texttt{REVERSE full}, \texttt{\texttt{HOP}}, see Table~\ref{table:perturbations}).
-As previously mentioned, this controls for the perplexity effect of the insertion of the \texttt{REVERSE/\texttt{HOP}} marker.
+As mentioned, this controls for the perplexity effect of the insertion of the \texttt{REVERSE/\texttt{HOP}} markers.

-Our \texttt{\texttt{HOP}} perturbations require POS tagging, which we mostly performed using the \href{https://spacy.io/models}{Spacy} Python library (see Table~\ref{tab:spacy}).
+Our \texttt{\texttt{HOP}} perturbations require POS tagging, which we mostly performed using the \href{https://spaCy.io/models}{spaCy} Python library (see Table~\ref{tab:spaCy}).
 For each language we choose a \texttt{\texttt{HOP}} marker that is a single-character token that did not previously exist in the model's vocabulary.
-We choose to replace \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}'s 3rd person agreement \textit{token-hop} with a POS marker because of the lower accuracy of morphological taggers on languages that are not English and cross-linguistic differences in verb morphology.
+We choose to replace \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}'s 3rd person agreement \textit{token-hop} with POS-based marking because of the lower accuracy of morphological taggers on languages that are not English and cross-linguistic differences in agreement morphology.